Building Scalable Video Understanding Benchmarks through Sports: Related Works

-\cite{wu_longvideo} introduce the large-scale \LVU benchmark built on movie clips and metadata publicly available on YouTube.
-However, the videos only range from $1$-$3$ minutes, and the annotations are limited due to their dependence on YouTube metadata.~\cite{virat} collect $29$ hours of surveillance footage and bounding box annotations of major events but only have clips of length up to $3$ minutes.~\cite{meva} similarly collect $144$ hours of surveillance footage by hiring actors to enact predefined scripts but only have clips of length up to $5$ minutes.~\cite{ava_kinetics} collect $430$ videos, each $15$ minutes long, and collect dense bounding box information for $80$ different atomic actions.
-Though their videos are relatively long, our annotated videos are up to $45$ minutes longer and are generated with no additional cost.~\cite{LoL} collect the LoL dataset comprising $230$ clips from the League of Legends video game, with each clip ranging from $30$ to $50$ minutes.
-However, they collect video highlight annotations based on very noisy and unreliable audience chat statistics.
+\textbf{Existing benchmarks for LVU.} The paper~\cite{wu_longvideo} introduces the large-scale \LVU benchmark built on movie clips and metadata publicly available on YouTube.
+However, the videos only range from 1-3 minutes, and the annotations are limited due to their dependence on YouTube metadata.
+Other benchmarks for LVU include~\cite{virat}, which collected 29 hours of surveillance footage and bounding box annotations of major events but only have clips of length up to 3 minutes.
+Similarly,~\cite{meva} collected 144 hours of surveillance footage by hiring actors to enact predefined scripts but only has clips of length up to 5 minutes.
+The~\cite{ava_kinetics} benchmark collected 430 videos, each 15 minutes long, and dense bounding box information for 80 different atomic actions.
+Although their videos are relatively long, the annotated videos are only up to 15 minutes long, which is shorter than our annotated videos which are up to 45 minutes long, and are generated with no additional cost.
+Additionally,~\cite{LoL} collected the LoL dataset comprising 230 clips from the League of Legends video game, with each clip ranging from 30 to 50 minutes.
+However, they collected video highlight annotations based on very noisy and unreliable audience chat statistics.
 Video games also tend to have easy visual cues before major highlights that incentivize models to learn spurious correlations.
-Our tasks, by construction, force models to reason over a long horizon of events in a match.
+In contrast, our tasks, by construction, force models to reason over a long horizon of events in a match.